BBQ Chicken In A Foil Bag.

 My mother always cooked our meals and she never bought any convenient pre-packaged foods.
 Our menu was basically the same week in and week out.
 Our dinner staples would consist of my mother’s homemade meatloaf, pork chops with rice, baked macaroni and cheese, chile and chicken legs with Shake n’ Bake.
 There were a few other items including my least two favorites, creamed salmon with green peas on toast and tuna noodle casserole.
 I didn’t really like either of those two fishy meals, but I always ate them since it was either that or go hungry.
 Canned salmon and tuna must have been really cheap back then because we sure seemed to eat an awful lot of it.

-Grocery shopping was always a painful experience for me.
+Needless to say grocery shopping was always a painful experience for me.

 I think the smell is what always drew me over to them.